Updated on August 4th, 2023

 Why College Visit Questions Are Important

 Most colleges make a ton of information available to prospective students.
-A school’s website is often massive, providing a solid overview of everything from the admissions process to the available programs to housing.
-Even extracurricular activities are typically covered.
+A school’s website is often massive, providing students with a solid overview of everything from the admissions process to the available programs to housing.
+Even extracurricular activities and academic support are typically covered.
 Usually, the site provides more details than any student would be able to cover.

 With all of that information available, it wouldn’t seem like your student needs to ready any questions for a college visit.
 But that isn’t the case.
 While preparing questions to ask when touring a college doesn’t seem critical on the surface, it’s incredibly important.

 Even with all of the available resources, specific topics might not be covered.
-By creating a list of questions to ask when visiting colleges, your student makes sure that they can discover details that aren’t discussed elsewhere.
+By creating a list of questions to ask when visiting colleges, your student makes sure that they can discover details that aren’t discussed elsewhere during campus visits.

 When it comes to questions to ask when visiting colleges, the options seem nearly endless.
 However, by focusing on the right areas, your student can gather crucial details they need.
 Then, when it comes time to choose a college, they have enough information to make that decision.

-In most cases, your student will have a chance to speak with the tour guide.
-However, they can also reach out to current students, as they can be an excellent resource when you want to learn about that school’s college experience.
+In most cases, your student will have a chance to speak with the college tour guide themselves.
+However, they can also reach out to current students, and alumni network as they can be an excellent resource when you want to learn about that school’s college experience.

 Here are 57 sample questions to ask on a college tour, broken into categories.